sybert1ger/frc-programming/courses/CSE1010/5-AlgorithmsAndDataStructure/1-Algorithms.md

 ## The algorithm
 An algorithm is given an input, and returns an output.
 It will always (for our purposes) return the exact same output for a given input.
 In essence, this means that giving a list of `[2, 1, 4, 3]` will always return `[1, 2, 3, 4]` from our bubblesort algorithm.

+For those interested in learning more about sorting algorithms, see [this](http://aarondufour.com/?) sorting visualiser and [this](http://austingwalters.com/everyday-algorithms-pancake-sort/) interesting post about solving problems using algorithms (like flipping pancakes!)